Royal Gold Rose flowers

 This vigorous rose is a hardy, reaching, large flowered climber, producing showy golden-yellow flowers with a sweet fragrance; stems are long enough for cutting; excellent for arbors and trellises

 Royal Gold Rose features showy fragrant yellow flowers along the branches from late spring to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Royal Gold Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.